 After completing your sentence or successfully completing probation, you can now petition the courts of Kentucky for your misdemeanor record to be expunged, provided that you have no pending charges and your petition is filed no sooner than five (5) years after your sentence or probation is completed, whichever occurs first.

 Are you looking for a criminal defense lawyer in Lexington, Kentucky?
 Save time and find the reliable team you need today.
 You deserve a decent and effective defense.
-We got your back!
+We got your back when it comes to your legal issue!